nexryai/twilight-cloud/README.md

 - All chunks of DASHed video files
 - DASH manifest (mpd file)

+The following data is encrypted using AES256-GCM:

+- Filename/Video Title
+- Playlist Name

 The following content is not encrypted and stored in plain text in the database:

-- Metadata such as video filename and upload date
 - Codec information

-These security features enable the following:

-- Object storage administrators cannot access video content or sensitive metadata such as filenames.
-- Database administrators can access video metadata, but not video content.
+- Video ID in the playlist

-The main key (Content Encryption Key) is encrypted with AES256-GCM using a Key Encryption Key derived from the user password using Argon2id with sufficiently secure parameters, and then stored in the database.
-No one can decrypt the CEK if a secure password is used.
+The main keys (Content Encryption Key / Metadata Encryption Key) is encrypted with AES256-GCM using a Key Encryption Key derived from the user password using Argon2id with sufficiently secure parameters, and then stored in the database.
+No one can decrypt the CEK/MEK if a secure password is used.